 However, be prepared for the therapist not to answer those personal questions, because they are not required to.

 Maybe you both like different online marriage counselors for different reasons.
 Each of you can now pick your top 3 and compare lists.
 Do you have any in common?

 That therapist might be the best one for you to go with.
 No one in common?
 Talk to each other about the names on your lists and the pros and cons of each.

 7. Once you decide which counselor to choose, agree to a trial run

 Give it a session or two to see if you are a good fit.
 Sometimes you will be and sometimes you won’t be.
 It’s really important that you both have a lot of trust in the counselor.
 If trust isn’t there, then it wouldn’t be worthwhile to continue; it may be time to start the process over and search for a new counselor.

 It may feel like a time-consuming process to find a good marriage counselor online, but in the end, all of the efforts will be worth it.

-Most of all remember to follow your heart or should I say your gut if you feel like you can trust a counselor and they can help you without being judgemental about you and your spouse’s actions than they just might be the right fit for you.
+Most of all remember to follow your gut.
+If you feel like you can trust a counselor and they seem to provide a non-judgmental atmosphere, then they may be the right fit for you.